Looking To Your Future After Property Division In Divorce

 What Matters Most To You As You Prepare To Split Up Assets?

-Many couples believe they agree on an equitable division of property as they approach divorce settlement negotiations.
+Many couples believe they agree on an equitable division of property as they approach divorce negotiations.
 In practical terms, however, disagreements often arise in areas spouses had failed to consider in detail, such as division of:

 - Retirement accounts